Astron/Astron/doc/protocol/12-stateserver.md

 >  - If an object a new parent, it is broadcast to the new parent.
 >  - If an object has an AI, it is broadcast to the AI.
 >  - If an object has an owner, it is broadcast to the owner.
+> The notification's "sender" is set to the original message's sender.
 >
 > Then the objects will broadcast one of the following enter location messages to the new location.